< />

 Consume more probiotic food

 Constipation builds up toxins in your body that are bad for hormonal balance.
 Follow the above tips for regular bowel habits.
-Probiotic foods include yogurt, kefir, kombucha, sauerkraut, pickles, miso, tempeh, kimchi, sourdough bread and some cheeses.
+Probiotic foods include yoghurt, kefir, kombucha, sauerkraut, pickles, miso, tempeh, kimchi, sourdough bread and some cheeses.

 Make sure you get consistent, high-quality sleep